tam17aki/deep_divergence_practice/clustering/gaussian/README.md

 |ARI (triplet loss) | 0.780103 | 0.049799 |

 It can be seen that **the scores have certainly improved, but it is still low compared to the proposed**.
 I believe that these results have finally demonstrated the effectiveness of the proposed.
 We can obtain the above results with `inference_fair_comparison.py`.
+For visualization of embeddings, you can use `plot_embedding_fair_comparison.py`.

 ## Reference
 [1] Jason V. Davis and Inderjit Dhillon, "Differential entropic